Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

    * The following methods allows create a 'WIF'-style "PrivateKey".
    * 'WIF' stands for "Wallet Import Format"
    * This is done by passing a 12-word 'Passphrase' and the 'Network' 'WIF' "byte".
    * The 'WIF" "byte" is a BASE58 WIF byte.
-Swipechain Devnet is '0xaa'; Swipechain Mainnet is also '0xaa'.
+Solar Devnet is '0xaa'; Solar Mainnet is also '0xaa'.

    *
    * Given the passphrase ""bullet parade snow bacon mutual deposit brass floor staff list concert ask",